ibm-cloud-docs/assistant/dialog-build.md

 The welcome and anything_else dialog nodes that are prepopulated in the tree do count toward the total.

-Tree depth limit: The dialog supports 2,000 dialog node descendants; the tool performs best with 20 or fewer.
+Tree depth limit: The dialog supports 2,000 dialog node descendants; the dialog performs best with 20 or fewer.

 `*` The limits changed from 25,000 to 100 for Lite plans on 1 December 2018.
 Users of service instances that were created before the limit changed have until 1 June 2019 to upgrade their plan, or edit the dialogs in the skills in the existing service instances to meet the new limit requirements.

 To see the number of dialog nodes in a dialog skill, do one of the following things:

-- From the tool, if it is not associated with an assistant already, add the dialog skill to an assistant, and then view the skill tile from the main page of the assistant.
+- If it is not associated with an assistant already, add the dialog skill to an assistant, and then view the skill tile from the main page of the assistant.
 The *trained data* section lists the number of dialog nodes.
 - Send a GET request to the /dialog_nodes API endpoint, and include the `include_count=true` parameter.
 For example:

   ```curl